-Most recently, the precision in deuterium observations in cosmological clouds has improved dramatically, reaching an accuracy of 1.19\% for primordial deuterium abundance, {\it i.e.}, D/H=(2.527$\pm$0.030)$\times$10$^{-5}$~\cite{coo18}.
-In BBN, deuterium is produced through $p$($n$,\,$\gamma$)D, and subsequently destructed by three nuclear reactions of D($p$,\,$\gamma$)$^3$He, D($d$,\,$n$)$^3$He, and D($d$,\,$p$)$^3$H. These four reactions are the main sources of nuclear-physics uncertainty for the predictions of the primordial deuterium abundance~\cite{cyb04,coc04,ser04,pit21,shen24}.
+In 2018, the precision in primordial deuterium observations was improved dramatically, reaching an accuracy of 1.19\%, {\it i.e.}, D/H=(2.527$\pm$0.030)$\times$10$^{-5}$~\cite{coo18}.
+In 2024, PDG recommended a newer value of (2.547$\pm$0.025)$\times$10$^{-5}$ based on the most precise observations~\cite{ParticleDataGroup:2024cfk}, reaching a precision of one percent.
+In BBN, deuterium is produced through $p$($n$,\,$\gamma$)D, and subsequently destructed by three nuclear reactions of D($p$,\,$\gamma$)$^3$He, D($d$,\,$n$)$^3$He, and D($d$,\,$p$)$^3$H. These four reactions together with the neutron lifetime are the major sources of nuclear-physics uncertainty for the predicted deuterium abundance~\cite{cyb04,coc04,ser04,cyb16,pit21,shen24}.
 Therefore, it is essential to determine their cross sections at the BBN energies with a similar high precision to further constrain the predicted deuterium abundance D/H as well as the key cosmological parameter of baryon density $\Omega_b h^2$~\cite{pit18}.
 This makes it necessary to reevaluate robustness of the standard BBN model in the context of precision cosmology.